filecoin-project/FIPs/FRCs/frc-nnnn-deal-making.md

 - Must sufficiently trust the contract client to honor deal registrations.
 A malicious contract client could spawn a bunch of proposals, enable proper registrations, and then fail PSD authorization via `handle_filecoin_method` to deny deal completion.
 This would waste storage provider resources, and with full unmonitored automation could prove to be a denial of service vector against specific storage providers.
 - Because of this, the storage provider should consider listening to certain clients or marketplaces, but not all by default.

-# Incentive Considerations
+## Incentive Considerations

 This standard provides some acceleration of existing incentives, but does not add any new ones:

 - Storage Providers are incentivized to listen to contract clients as a no-touch way to accept deals.
 This includes the potential upside of sourcing FIL+ deals without having to discover or engage customers
-- Programmatic deal making provides an additional incentive to also run Boost, which will support this standard out-of-the-box and provide additional configuration.
+- Programmatic deal making provides an additional incentive for SPs to run deal-making software programs like Boost, which will support this standard out-of-the-box and provide additional configuration.

-# Product Considerations
+## Product Considerations

 This FRC is built to enable two key product goals:

 1. Allow FVM devs to build dapps and write smart contracts on FVM that enable them to create storage deals with SPs.
 2. Enable SPs to participate efficiently with smart contracts on FVM with minimal time, bandwidth and gas expense.

 This opens up a large world of use cases in the FVM landscape: DataDAOs that incentivize the storage of data, perpetual storage, storage automation (though both repair and replica workers), and more.
-This standard aims to enable user actors to stay composable and extensible, while being adaptable and compatible with Boost SPs and other deal onboarding software used in the Filecoin ecosystem.
+This standard aims to enable user actors to stay composable and extensible.

-Note, however that the FRC is *ONLY* meant to standardize communication between participating Boost SPs and FVM smart contracts.
+Note, however that the FRC is *ONLY* meant to standardize communication between participating SPs and FVM smart contracts.
 It is not meant to standardize deal proposal creation, SP ordering or any other aspect in the lifecycle of  deal making.

 While the aforementioned will be present in an opinionated (and complete) implementation available for developers, it will not be specified in this FRC.
 As such, it can be readily modified based on storage use cases on FVM.